Shoshie-coding/project-4-cogito-news/README.md

 - **Categories and blogs page**
-User can navigate to all categories from the categories page and User can read the blogs in a new page
+User can navigate to all categories from the categories page and User can read the blogs in a new page There is a News API [News API](https://newsapi.org/) in place to bring up news from various external sources
 ![Categories pages](static/images/categories-page-screenshot.png)

 - **Thanks message after creating post**